 In this picture: Mike, Pam, Maury, Tom, Marianne, Dave

 Walking into a school reunion after more than 30 years is a somewhat surreal experience.
 You look at the faces as you walk by but your brain can't process fast enough so you awkwardly scan to the chest where the name tag inevitably was placed and try to make out a name.
 Did that help?
 Not always.
 Do they recognize me and think I am a snob for continuing by?
 Finally someone yells “Marianne!!”
 And I know it is Tammy without checking her name – I even knew her husbands name: win-win.
 After hugs and chatter, we made our way to the back of the bar where our band of bandies had made camp.
 I hoped I didn't smell like skunk.
 That is where we found Dave – 30 years later.
+He was definitely not that tall in high school.
+More hugs and memories to share.
+So many stories were forgotten but when you are with the people in them, they come back.
+About 10pm we ordered up some greasy snacks and laughed about Tom still being accident prone, Dave coming from a perfect family and raising a perfect family as we had all thought he would, how Pam attracted all the boys but swatted them away like flys, and how I always instigated trouble.
+The more things change, the more they stay the same.

 In this picture: Pam, Tom, Marianne, Dave, Mike, Lusine